 How to Get Into Grad School With a Low GPA

-You might think a low undergrad GPA disqualifies you from grad school, but your chances are probably better than expected.
+You might think a low undergrad GPA disqualifies you from grad school, but your chances are probably better than you’d expect.
 While many grad programs list specific GPA requirements on their admission pages, you can often pursue different pathways to acceptance.

-This guide offers an overview of how to best prepare for applying to master's programs with a low GPA.
+Explore our guide below for ideas and options when applying to master’s programs with a low GPA.

 Will Graduate Schools Accept a Low GPA?